jhakonen/wot-teamspeak-mod/README.md

   - speaker icon on top of a tank in battle
 - Notication in minimap around speaking player's tank marker

-Compatible with WOT version 0.9.4.
+Compatible with WOT version 0.9.6.

 Installation
 ------------
-1. [Download the mod](https://github.com/jhakonen/wot-teamspeak-mod/releases/download/0.5.0/TessuMod-0.5.0.zip) and extract it to your WOT folder.
+1. [Download newest release](https://github.com/jhakonen/wot-teamspeak-mod/releases) and extract it to your WOT folder.
 2. Download and install TS 3 client from http://www.teamspeak.com/?page=downloads

 Usage